TacticalNuclearRaccoon/TacticalNuclearRaccoon/README.md

 # Hi there 👋 I am Deniz :)

-I used to work as a Biochemist converted to **Data Scientist**
+I used to be a Biochemist (research scientist) and now I work as a Data Scientist.

-This is my personal Github page where I gather some mini-projects that I do on my spare time.

-I am currently working on:

-* Artificial Neural Networks
-* Computer vision
-* Time-series
-* Agent-based modelling
-* Graph databases
-* Cybersecurity
+- 🔭 I’m currently working on building agents and chatbots from opensource ollama models
+- 🌱 I’m currently learning front end web development (to make nice UIs for my apps other than streamlit)
+- 👯 I’m looking to collaborate on anything that will allow me to learn something new
+- ⚡ Fun fact: If I am angry enough, I can bench press 50 kg.

 You can check out the latest project I have been involved in, [here](https://github.com/DSTI-ClickLearn/ClickLearn_DSTI_Project) !